Tuesday, February 13, 2024

 Caviar, about a quarter of a cup (or more if you want to be extravagant)

-First, line a small bowl with plastic wrap.
+Line a small bowl with plastic wrap.

 Combine all the ingredients through salt.
 Pack the mixture into the bowl, cover with more plastic wrap, and chill well.
 As the butter chills, it will harden.

-Unmold The bowl onto a serving plate; frost with sour cream, and top with caviar.
+Unmold the bowl onto a serving plate; frost with sour cream, and top with caviar.

-You can serve this with crackers, which makes it easy to put out, but I like it best with buttered white toast points, and that is what I do if the timing works with what I'm doing.
+You can serve this with crackers, which makes it easy to put out, but I like it best with buttered white toast points—and that is what I do if the timing works with what I’m doing.